 Students may choose to accelerate their college career in one of two ways provided by the College Board: Advanced Placement (AP) and College Level Examination Program (CLEP).
 AP credit must be received before entering college.
 CLEP credit must be received before the end of the first semester of the senior year.
-Up to 32 hours of credit for a bachelor's degree or up to 16 hours of credit for an associate's degree may be earned through these programs.
+Up to 25% (or 30.75 hours) of credit for an associate degree or up to 25% (or 15.75 hours) of credit for an Associate Degree may be earned through these programs.
 The results of these tests should be forwarded to the Registrar's Office.